Stark101001/school-management/README.md

 you can delete, update, insert, etc functions apply in this project

-and you can also view small data-visulisation  withe the help of Matplotlib  (((for example " graph view "
+and you can also view small data-visulisation  with the help of Matplotlib  (((for example " graph view ")))